kristianmandrup/schema-to-yup/Readme.md

 So you can access a `validator` instance set in the builder via `this.entryHandler.validator` (note: should normally be a singleton instance)

-Then do futher customisations as needed.
+Then do further customizations as needed.

 ## Conditional logic